-Call: Enhancing the e European R&I system Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 6.00 million would allow these outcomes to be addressed appropriately.
-Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
-Indicative budget The total indicative budget for the topic is EUR 6.00 million.
-Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The participating city that the proposal designates as host for EUCYS 2029 must provide as part of the proposal the commitment from its respective National EUCYS Organiser to run the 2029 competition as part of the project (EUCYS National Organiser must either participate as a beneficiary or associated partner or provide a commitment letter).
+Call: Enhancing the European R&I system Specific conditions Indicative budget The total indicative budget for the topic is EUR 6.00 million.
+Type of Action Coordination and Support Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: The participating city that the proposal designates as host for EUCYS 2029 must provide as part of the proposal the commitment from its respective National EUCYS Organiser to run the 2029 competition as part of the project (EUCYS National Organiser must either participate as a beneficiary or associated partner, or provide a commitment letter).
 Applications must be submitted by a consortium including participation, as beneficiaries, of at least three independent legal entities: Each established in a different Member State or Associated Country; and two of which are established in a Member State.
-Legal and financial set-up of the Grant The rules are described in General Annex G. The following exceptions apply: Subcontracting is not restricted to a limited part of the action Agreements Subcontracting is not restricted to a limited part of the action.
+Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Subcontracting is not restricted to a limited part of the action.
 Beneficiaries may provide financial support to third parties.
 The financial support to third parties can only be provided in the form of prizes.
 The maximum amount to be granted to each third party is EUR 60 000.